kb3-projects/hammer-nail/README.md

 #### Dependency:
 script.listhammer is needed for the skin to fully function.
 It available in the same repository as this skin.

+### Known issue:
+When first installed, the default colors do not load.
+This results in invisible text.
+Exiting Kodi and restarting corrects this.

 #### Control:
 * This will work with a keyboard and mouse.
 * Touch functions will generally work, but not for everything.